Henry Tancred (New Zealand politician)

-Henry John Tancred (1816 – 27 April 1884), also known as Harry Tancred, was a 19th-century New Zealand politician.
+Henry John Tancred (14 May 1816 – 27 April 1884) was a New Zealand politician.

 Early life

-Tancred was baptised on 14 May 1816 on the Isle of Wight.
+Tancred was baptised on 14 May 1816, on the Isle of Wight.
 His father was Sir Thomas Tancred, 6th Baronet and his elder brother was Sir Thomas Tancred, 7th Baronet.
 He was educated at Rugby School.
 He served in the Austrian army and fought in Austria, Hungary and Italy.
 He was severely injured in a fall from a horse and had a speech impairment as a result.

 New Zealand

-Back in England to recuperate, he became interested in the Canterbury Association and decided to emigrate.
+Back in England to recuperate, Tancred became interested in the Canterbury Association and decided to emigrate.
 He arrived in Canterbury in December 1850 from Wellington on the Barbara Gordon, just prior to the arrival of the first Canterbury settlers.

 He married Georgeanna Janet Grace Richmond at Christ Church Cathedral in Nelson on 30 July 1857.
 She was the sister of Andrew Richmond and the daughter of Mathew Richmond.

 Political career

 Provincial Council

-Tancred was one of three candidates for the role of Superintendent in 1853.
-The election was won by James FitzGerald.
+Tancred was one of three candidates for the role of Superintendent in 1853; he lost to James FitzGerald.

-He became a member of the Canterbury Provincial Council at its establishment in 1853 and retained membership until the abolition of provincial government in 1876.
+Tancred became a member of the Canterbury Provincial Council at its establishment in 1853 and retained membership until the abolition of provincial government in 1876.
 In 1866, he was elected speaker of this council.

-Member of the upper house

 Tancred was a member of the New Zealand Legislative Council from 1856 to 1866.

-Member of the executive

 Tancred was a member of three ministries.
 He was appointed as a minister without portfolio in the 2nd Parliament in the Sewell Ministry, from 18 April to 20 May 1856.

-In the first Stafford Ministry, which he joined on 5 August 1858 as a member of the executive council, he was appointed as Secretary for Crown Lands (19 August 1858) and three months later (3 November) Postmaster-General.
+In the first Stafford Ministry, which Tancred joined on 5 August 1858 as a member of the executive council, he was appointed as Secretary for Crown Lands (19 August 1858) and three months later (3 November) Postmaster-General.
 He held those offices until the end of this government on 12 July 1861.

-In the 3rd Parliament, he was a member of the executive council of the Domett Ministry from 6 August 1862 until 6 February 1863.
+In the 3rd Parliament, Tancred was a member of the executive council of the Domett Ministry from 6 August 1862 until 6 February 1863.

 Member of the lower house

-He was the Member of Parliament for Ashley in the fourth Parliament from 1867 to 1870, when he retired.
+Tancred was the Member of Parliament for Ashley in the fourth Parliament from 1867 to 1870, when he retired.